 Working From Home: The Telecommuting Issue

 High-speed internet access and email have increased opportunities for employees to benefit from working from home.
-With the development of wireless access, it is possible to work from anywhere, including a home office, coffee shops, libraries, and bookstores.
-Consequently, companies are increasingly allowing employees to work remotely (or telecommute).
+With the development of wireless access, it is possible to work from almost anywhere, including a home office, coffee shops, libraries, and bookstores.
+Consequently, companies are increasingly allowing employees to work remotely (telecommute).

 The Benefits of Working from Home

 The opportunity to work from home often benefits employees and employers.
 A worker benefits from:

 Studies have found that telecommuting benefits employers by: